-We focus exclusively on the position estimation aspect and no further consideration is given to communication protocols though bandwidth constraints may be the fundamental limitation to sensor network size.
+We focus on the position estimation aspect and no further consideration is given to communication protocols though bandwidth constraints may be a fundamental limitation.

-In [1], we search for feasible solutions to the position estimation problem using convex optimization, Linear Programming (LP) and Semidefinite Programming (SDP), though the optimization part of those is not used to its full extent.
+In [1], we search for feasible solutions to the position estimation problem using convex optimization, LP and SDP (in particular, SOCP).

-Specific models are suggested and simulated for isotropic and directional communication, representative of broadcast-based and optical transmission respectively, though the methods presented are not limited to these simple cases.
+We consider and simulate models isotropic and directional communication, though the methods presented are not limited to these simple cases.